The Harlequin (novel): Plot

 They subsequently end up killing the human servant of that vampire after Anita has fed on Donovan the king of the swan manes.
 They recover in time to face off with the remaining members in Malcolm's Church of Eternal Life.
 They not only succeed, but determine that the Harlequin members were planning to take over Jean-Claude's territory and not operating on official Council orders.

-Long-time rivals for Anita's rage, a simmering cauldron of hurt and betrayal, threatened to boil over.
-The Mother of Darkness, a malevolent entity, fed on that anger, its tendrils reaching through the cracks in Anita's resolve.
-Each bitter thought, each venomous whisper of self-pity, fueled the darkness.
-The Mother, a spectral presence, grew stronger with each flicker of resentment, its form taking shape, a chilling promise of its imminent and terrifying arrival in the world.
-Anita, blinded by her own fury, was on the precipice of unleashing a nightmare, a monstrous being born out of her own pain.
-The air crackled with anticipation, a terrifying silence before the storm, as she teetered on the edge of a terrible, irreversible choice.
+Anita's rage, a simmering cauldron of hurt and betrayal, threatened to boil over.
+An emerging malevolent entity, the "Mother of Darkness," fed on that anger, causing cracks in Anita's resolve.
+Every one of Anita's bitter thoughts fueled the darkness as the Mother grew stronger.
+Each flicker of resentment was a chilling promise of the Mother's imminent and arrival in the world.
+Blinded by her own fury, Anita soon found herself about to unleash a nightmare, a monstrous being born out of her own pain.
+The air crackled with anticipation, a terrifying silence before the storm, as Anita teetered on the edge of a terrible, irreversible choice.

 Anita also leaves her former allies, the werelions, to potential death.
 At a point where Anita and many of her other allies are injured, sex is demanded from the werelion Rex Joseph so that Anita could gain the power to heal.
 The rex refuses because he is married and values being faithful to his wife.
 In a scene reminiscent of The Godfather series, Anita decides that this is a betrayal of their alliance and decides to abandon Joseph.